-Type of Separation Years of Service Percentage
+Type of Separation Years of Service Percentage Paid Out

-Paid Out

-Retirement 10 or less 50%
+10 or less 50%

-Greater than 10, but less than 20 65%
+Retirement Greater than 10, but less than 20 65%

 20 or more 80%

 Separation In Good Standing 10 or less 25%

 Greater than 10, but less than 20 45%

 20 or more 65%

 Separation Not In Good Standing All 0%

 The City is unable to electronically track the unused sick liability because of payroll system limitations and data still existing in paper files for many employees.
-When an employee separates, Human Resources must review both electronic and paper files for the employee and determine the rate at which each hour of sick leave in their sick leave balance was earned.
+When an employee separates, Human Resources staff must review both electronic and paper files for the separated employee and determine the rate at which each hour of sick leave was earned.

-The separation calculation is performed manually using a spreadsheet and can be cumbersome depending on an employee's length of service, and increases the potential for errors in the calculation of the unused sick liability as of the end of each fiscal year.
-For at least the past four (4) years, the independent auditor has including a finding regarding these compensated absences in the Comprehensive Annual Financial Report (CAFR), recommending that the process be revised and/or automated (Exhibits 1 through 4).
+The separation calculation is performed manually using a spreadsheet; it can be cumbersome depending on an employee's length of service increasing the potential for errors in the calculation of the unused sick liability.
+For at least the past four (4) years, the City's external independent auditor has included a finding regarding these compensated absences in the Comprehensive Annual Financial Report (CAFR) and recommended that the process be revised and/or automated (Exhibits 1 through 4).
 Since the automation of this process is not possible at this time, the City has pursued revising the calculation methodology.

-The City has simplified the computation of sick leave payouts for two Employee Groups (Fraternal Order of Police (FOP) - Police Officers and Sergeants; and FOP - Police Lieutenants and Captains) through their Collective Bargaining Agreements (CBA).
+The City has simplified the computation of sick leave payouts for two employee groups (Fraternal Order of Police (FOP) - Police Officers and Sergeants; and FOP - Police Lieutenants and Captains) through their Collective Bargaining Agreements (CBA).
 For these employee groups, sick leave payout calculations will be based on 28% of total accrued, unused sick leave hours at the employee's final rate of pay.
-The CBAs for the remaining unions are open for negotiations, and the City is proposing identical provisions.
+The CBA's for the remaining unions are open for negotiations, and the City is proposing identical provisions.

 For those employees not covered by a collective bargaining agreement (Management and Confidential employee groups), the mechanism to change the methodology is the modification of the Code of Ordinances addressing the leave payout.
 As with the FOP groups, the City is recommending revising the sick leave payout calculation for the Management and Confidential employee groups to be 28% of total accrued, unused sick leave hours at the employee's final rate of pay, effective October 1, 2014.
+However, those employees who are DROP Participants as defined in Section 20-107 of the City's Code of Ordinances on or before September 30, 2014, will be paid for unused sick leave in accordance with the existing schedule rather than the 28% formula.